 As veterans, we should applaud the success of Ranger Up, Article 15, Blackside Concepts, and other veteran-owned companies as they continuously give back to our community.
 The more successful they are, the more they can give back.

 Stop tearing down the success of others.
 Instead, use their stories as an example, get motivated, and give it your best shot at personal achievement.
-If that’s too venturesome, at least put an end the entitlement that is eroding away at the accomplishments made the veteran community.
+If that’s too venturesome, at least put an end to the entitlement that is eroding away at the accomplishments made by the veteran community.